JetBrains/intellij-sdk-docs/tutorials/writing_tests_for_plugins/formatter_test.md

 title: 5.
 Formatter Test
 ---

-This test checks if the Simple language formatter, implemented in the [Formatter](/tutorials/custom_language_support/formatter.md) section of the Custom Language Support Tutorial, works as expected.
+This test checks if the Simple Language formatter, implemented in the [Formatter](/tutorials/custom_language_support/formatter.md) section of the Custom Language Support Tutorial, works as expected.

 ## 5.1.
 Define Test Data
 Create the `FormatterTestData.simple` properties file in the `testData` directory.